 Criteria: A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements of the financial statements on a timely basis.
 Auditing standards define a material weakness as a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the County's financial statements will not be prevented, or detected and corrected, on a timely basis.

 Condition: During our audit, we identified material adjustments that resulted in significant changes to the County's financial statements.

-Context: The inability to detect significant misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.
+Context: The inability to make all necessary accrual adjustments or to detect material misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.

-Effect: The following audit adjustments were reviewed and approved by the appropriate Lake County staff and are reflected in the financial statements:
+Effect: The following audit adjustments were reviewed and approved by the County and are reflected in the financial statements: